 All the indicators selected for inclusion in International IDEA's GSoD Indices have been put through a process of data cleaning to ensure that the data is correct and follows the country-year format.
 The GSoD Codebook indicates for each indicator whether it was changed in any way from the original data and, if so, lists the specific changes.
 Only the types of changes made to prepare the indicators are set out below.
-These can be grouped into three main categories: (a) recoding the data; (b) interpolation of data; and (c) computing the data for geographical regions and subregions, and regional organizations included in the data set.
+These can be grouped into two main categories: (a) recoding the data and (b) interpolation of data.